 Secondly, this will benefit our clients – up until now there was no requirement to have bodily injury.
-The statistics in Florida show that about 27% of all drivers in Florida are completely uninsured, on top of that – 10% of the remaining choosing to get the bare minimum which is currently just the PIP protection and property damage.
+The statistics in Florida show that about 27% of all drivers in Florida are completely uninsured.
+On top of that – 10% of the remaining choose to get the bare minimum.
+The bare minimum is currently just the PIP protection and property damage.
 So this means that about 40% have no bodily injury liability coverage – so unless you have Uninsured Motorist coverage 40% of people who might hit you will leave you with nothing to recover and no money available to help you.
-This is a start to have at least $25,000/$50,000 as more people will have coverage that protects the person they injure.
+This is a start to have at least $25,000/$50,000.
+As a result, more people will have coverage that protects the person they injure.

-What Those Against the Change to the Florida Auto Insurance Law are Arguing
+What Those Against the Change are Arguing

 Those against the bill have a few different arguments for keeping the no-fault law.
 They argue that the percentage of Floridians who do not carry any insurance will increase because those that do carry the minimum will not be able to afford the new minimum insurance.

-However, studies have shown that there will only be no rise to an insignificant rise in premiums if a driver is going from having just PIP coverage and Property Damage coverage to having Property Damage, Bodily Injury Liability and Medical Payments.
-PIP insurance part of the reason Florida Insurance specifically is so expensive, normally in the Top five in the nation, because it is fraught with fraud such as staged accidents, and consistently overpriced medical billing.
-Taking it away also takes away a significant portion of the premium and might lower the majority of rates for consumers.
+However, studies have shown that there will only be no rise to an insignificant rise in premiums if a driver is going from having just PIP coverage and Property Damage coverage to having Property Damage, Bodily Injury Liability, and Medical Payments.
+PIP insurance part of the reason Florida Insurance specifically is so expensive, normally in the Top five in the nation, is because it is fraught with fraud such as staged accidents, and consistently overpriced medical billing.
+Taking it away also takes away a significant portion of the premium.
+Also, it might lower the majority of rates for consumers.
 When Colorado did something similar repealed their no-fault system in 2003, rates fell.
 Additionally, you cannot carry Uninsured Motorist Coverage without first having Bodily injury Coverage.
 So, in theory, more people might choose to also carry UM now that they have to carry BI anyway.

-The Biggest Benefit of Making this Change to Florida Auto Insurance Law
+The Biggest Benefit of Making this Change

-So, for most car accidents in Tampa, which are moderate, injured drivers are not entitled to receive any money for pain and suffering unless they suffered a permanent injury that can be proven.
-All accidents that are fairly routine accidents that may or may not result in a permanent injury but do have injuries such as the strain and sprain of the cervical spine and low back- without evidence of permanence, even though clients can suffer from pain for years, they are not entitled to any money unless a jury concludes otherwise.
+So, for most car accidents in Tampa, which are moderate, injured drivers are not entitled to receive any money for pain and suffering.
+This is unless they suffered a permanent injury that can be proven.
+All accidents are fairly routine accidents that may or may not result in a permanent injury but do have injuries such as the strain and sprain of the cervical spine and lower back.
+But without evidence of permanence, even though clients can suffer from pain for years, they are not entitled to any money unless a jury concludes otherwise.